Stade Degouve-Brabant: Organisation

 This demolition and then construction is expected to begin in the Summer 2016, or even before that as soon as the championship of the CFA is completed in early June.
 However, everything will depend on, when the service station closes permanently, if the reserves of gas and oil are to be completely emptied.

-Regarding the new building of the Arras Football Club Association, it will be more impressive in terms of number of seats (15,000 approx) featuring red seats and blue fold-down (the club colours), as well as a new refreshment room, a bright refurbished court, as well as a box office/reception area that is more enjoyable.
-There will also be an official shop and a club house for V. I. Ps, in particular, to accommodate the patrons of the club in the best facilities.
+The new building of the Arras Football Club Association, will have approx. 15,000 red seats and blue fold-down seats (the club colours), a new refreshment room, a refurbished court, and a refurbished box office/reception area.
+There will also be an official shop and a club house for V. I. P.s to accommodate the patrons of the club in the best facilities.